top of page

 From Ramen to Real Change

-Their goal?
-Virtually (pun intended) flip the nonprofit sector on its head — one step, or slurp, at a time.
+What was their goal?
+To flip the nonprofit sector on its head - one step at a time

-Their creation: Normal Next — a network of seasoned executives, entrepreneurs, and young leaders from diverse backgrounds dedicated to helping the world thrive through profound economic, social, and environmental turbulence.
-In other words, a recipe for delicious change-making.
+The result: Normal Next - a network of seasoned executives, entrepreneurs, and young leaders from diverse backgrounds dedicated to helping the world thrive through profound economic, social, and environmental turbulence.
+In other words, a recipe for transformational change-making.

 A bit more background

-The roots of the program began in June 2020 when we realized that many of the most promising students in higher education had lost their summer internships because of COVID-19.
-Within two weeks, we assembled a team of interns from UNC-Chapel Hill, Dartmouth, Emory, King’s College (London), and the University of Virginia.
+The origins of Normal Next, and its flagship program, C/Corps, began in June 2020 when we realized that many of the most promising students in higher education had lost their summer internships due to COVID-19.
+Within two weeks of launching, we assembled a team of interns from UNC-Chapel Hill, Dartmouth, Emory, King’s College London, and the University of Virginia.

 1. Student teams were able to actually advance the agenda on three important initiatives;